Code-Institute-Submissions/KarolSU96-PP3/README.md

 ![Game](./readme-images/game.png)

+## User stories

+### Player goals
+ - As a player, I want to quickly gasp the rules and objective of the game.
+ - I want a straightforward way to start the game.
+ - I want to add my name in game and be able to clearly identify my board.
+ - I want feedback on whather my shots hit the computer's ships or missed.
+ - I want the game to accurately determine and announce the winner when all ships on onse side are sunk.
+ - I want to be able to view the final state of the game before seeing who won.

 ## How to play

-At the beginning the playe is prompted to enter their name.
+- At the beginning the playe is prompted to enter their name.
-After that he receives his board with randomly placed ships.
+- After that he receives his board with randomly placed ships.
-The board of the computer is displayed under the players board.
+- The board of the computer is displayed under the players board.
-The hits are marked with "X" and misses with "*".
+- The hits are marked with "X" and misses with "*".
-Each round the player and computer target each others boards.
+- Each round the player and computer target each others boards.
-The winner sinks opponent's battleships first.
+- The winner sinks opponent's battleships first.

 ## Features